LucaMino/cash-tracker-bot/README.md

 # cash-tracker-bot
-A Telegram bot integrated with OpenAI APIs for tracking and managing your cash flow.
-Automatically logs financial data and transactions into a Google Sheet, making budgeting and expense tracking seamless and efficient.
+A Telegram bot for tracking and managing cash flow.
+It automatically logs financial data and transactions into a Google Sheet and generates custom exports using OpenAI APIs.

 <!-- GETTING STARTED -->
 ## Getting Started